readysloth/qpydev/HOWTO.md

 If something is not clear, you can always go to [schema](schema) folder or [examples](examples) to see how things are done

+## Code

+Main logic supposed to reside in python source files that are embedded directly into device source.
+Qpydev always pass to python all arguments function recieves and device object fields meta-information (`{'field name' : size_of_field_in_bytes}`) as last argument.
+C arguments are transformed to modifiable `memoryview` objects, so (at least for now) it's up to python code to map and change that bytes to something useful.

+If C function returns something, so must python code.
+In generated code it will be parsed as bytes and casted to needed type.